-GIS Training is available at no cost to UB Faculty, Staff and Students through our campus-wide site license with ESRI, (Environmental Systems Research Institute).
+GIS Training is available at no cost to UB Faculty, Staff and Students through our campus-wide site license with ESRI (Environmental Systems Research Institute).

-They include interactive software exercises and accompanying data, streamed lectures, live training seminars, printable presentation slides, and optional exams with personalized completion certificates.
+These courses include interactive software exercises and accompanying data, streamed lectures, live training seminars, printable presentation slides, and optional exams with personalized completion certificates.

 UB Geography faculty and students, go to: Geographic Information and Analysis Laboratory (GIAL).

 Access to ESRI GIS software is available to UB affiliates in the following ways:

 - All UB Affiliates (including Undergraduate students) are eligible to receive a free student edition copy of ArcGIS - One Year Education Use Only for their personal computers (available while attending UB).
 To obtain a copy, visit the Lockwood Library Reference Desk or email email@example.com.

 - ArcGIS software is loaded on public workstations in Cybrary and other labs and may be accessed by students.